-Figure 1A depicts schematically the early phase of LTD of parallel-fiber-Purkinje-cell synapses up to a large calcium increase (Kuroda et al., 2001; Ito, 2002; Kotaleski et al., 2002; Doi et al., 2005).
-Parallel-fiber inputs depolarize dendritic spines via α-amino-3-hydroxy-5-methyl-4-isoxazolepropionic acid receptors (AMPARs).
-In parallel to this action, glutamate released from parallel fibers binds to metabotropic glutamate receptor type 1 (mGluR1) inducing a slow increase of inositol 1,4,5-triphosphate (IP3) with 100 millisecond-order time to peak, via G-proteins and phospholipase Cβ.
-On the other hand, climbing-fiber inputs, which lag about 100 milliseconds behind parallel-fiber inputs, induce large depolarizations in dendrites via multiple strong excitatory synapses, thereby opening voltage-dependent calcium channels on the spine and inducing calcium influx (Ito, 2002; Doi et al., 2005) (Figure 1A).
-Because the latter electrical event is much faster than the former, IP3 and Ca2+ concentrations increase simultaneously in the spine.
+Fig. 1A depicts schematically the early phase of LTD of parallel-fiber-Purkinje-cell synapses up to a large calcium increase (Kuroda et al., 2001; Ito, 2002; Kotaleski et al., 2002; Doi et al., 2005).
+Parallel-fiber inputs depolarize dendritic spines via α-amino-3-hydrox y-5-methyl-4-isoxazolepropionic acid receptors (AMPARs).
+In parallel to this action, glutamate released from parallel fibers binds to metabotropic glutamate receptor type 1 (mGluR1) inducing a slow increase of inositol 1,4,5-triphosphate (IP3) with 100 millisecondorder time to peak, via G-proteins and phospholipase $C\beta$.
+On the other hand, climbing-fiber inputs, which lag about 100 ms behind parallel-fiber inputs, induce large depolarizations in dendrites via multiple strong excitatory synapses, thereby opening voltage-dependent calcium channels on the spine and inducing calcium influx (Ito, 2002; Doi et al., 2005) (Fig. 1A).
+Because the latter electrical event is much faster than the former, IP_3 and Ca^{2+} concentrations increase simultaneously in the spine.
 This triggers a regenerative Ca2+ increase by IP3-induced Ca2+ release (IICR) through IP3-bound IP3 receptors (IP3Rs).
 IP3Rs are IP3-gated Ca2+ channels on the endoplasmic reticulum (ER), which is the intracellular Ca2+ store.
-IICR results in a supralinear Ca2+ surge with several micromolar peaks (Wang et al., 2000; Doi et al., 2005) (Figure 1B).
+IICR results in a supralinear Ca2+ surge with several micro-molar peaks (Wang et al., 2000; Doi et al., 2005) (Fig. 1B).

-The Ca2+ surge induces subsequent reactions including activation of a mitogen-activated protein kinase (MAPK)-positive feedback loop, which phosphorylates and then internalizes AMPARs, and induces and consolidates LTD (Kuroda et al., 2001).
-Tanaka et al. (2007) demonstrated that a MAPK-positive feedback loop operates as a leaky integrator of Ca2+ concentration to determine the threshold of LTD, thus determining the temporal window of LTD. IP3Rs and IP3-dependent IICR act as coincidence detectors of the preceding parallel-fiber and delayed climbing-fiber inputs, as detailed in the following.
-Because the opening probability of IP3Rs increases with IP3 concentration, the Ca2+ threshold for IICR Ca2+ surge decreases within a few hundreds of milliseconds (blue curve in Figure 1B) after multiple parallel-fiber inputs as IP3 concentration slowly increases via the mGluRs pathway, typically achieving its minimum after 100 milliseconds (Figure 1B).
-Ca2+ increase by climbing-fiber inputs around this minimumthreshold time is sufficiently large to cross the threshold (thick black curve in Figure 1B) so that IICR Ca2+ surge is triggered and drives LTD as explained above.
-If climbing-fiber inputs are either too early (gray curve in Figure 1B) or too late (dotted curve in Figure 1B) with respect to this minimum-threshold time, then the Ca2+ increase is below the threshold of the IICR Ca2+ surge and fails to induce LTD (Figure 1B).
+The Ca2+ surge induces subsequent reactions including activation of a mitogen-activated protein (MAPK)-positive feedback which kinase loop, phosphorylates and then internalizes AMPARs, and induces and consolidates LTD (Kuroda et al., 2001).
+Tanaka et al., (2007) demonstrated that a MAPKpositive feedback loop operates as a leaky integrator of Ca^{2+} concentration to determine the threshold of LTD. thus determining the temporal window of LTD. IP3Rs and IP3-dependent IICR act as coincidence detectors of the preceding parallel-fiber and delayed climbing-fiber inputs, as detailed in the following.
+Because the opening probability of IP3Rs increases with IP3 concentration, the Ca^{2+} threshold for IICR Ca^{2+} surge decreases within a few hundreds of milliseconds (blue curve in Fig. 1B) after multiple parallel-fiber inputs as IP3 concentration slowly increases via the mGluRs pathway, typically achieving its minimum after 100 milliseconds (Fig. 1B).
+Ca2+ increase by climbing-fiber inputs around this minimum-threshold time is sufficiently large to cross the threshold (thick black curve in Fig. 1B) so that IICR Ca2+ surge is triggered and drives LTD as explained above.
+If climbing-fiber inputs are either too early (gray curve in Fig. 1B) or too late (dotted curve in Fig. 1B) with respect to this minimum-threshold time, then the Ca2+ increase is below the threshold of the IICR Ca2+ surge and fails to induce LTD (Fig. 1B).
 In summary, the temporal window of LTD is determined by a slow increase in IP3 concentration and the resultant dynamic threshold change determined by IP3Rs kinetics, and is on the order of 100 milliseconds.
-Simplistically speaking, the molecular cascade consisting of glutamate, mGluR1, G-proteins, phospholipase Cβ, IP3, IICR of IP3Rs generates the delay such that the climbing fiber signal coming later can fall in the temporal window of LTD.
+Simplistically speaking, the molecular cascade consisting of glutamate. mGluR1.
+G-proteins. phospholipase C β , IP3, IICR of IP3Rs generates the delay such that the climbing fiber signal coming later can fall in the temporal window of LTD.